TandonDevOps/IndraABM/profiler/README.md

 # Python Profiler Considerations

 ---
+# General Info

-## Why would you want to use a profiler?
+## Why profile software?

-Let's say you have a program that's running slow.
+Let's say we have a program that's running slow.
+How do we know it is running slow?
 What is the best way to speed it up?

-How do you know which function to optimize first?
+We profile software to figure out how much time a program spends in each function as it executes.
 Profiling is a form of program analysis that measures the frequency and duration of function calls.
-To speed up our models and the IndraABM system, we need to know which functions are taking the most time to execute.
-With that information we can optimize our program.
-We can make our slow functions faster, or we can call our slow functions less often.
+It allows us to identify which functions take the most time to run.
+With that data we can optimize our program.

+We can answer the following questions about a program using profiling:
+* How many times is each function called?
+* Which function / module is called the most?
+* Which function takes the longest to run?
+* What is the total time a function takes to run - counting subcalls?
+* What is the total time a function takes to run - not counting subcalls?
+* What is the per-call time a function takes?
+* Is it faster to use a for loop, while loop, enumerate, or some other iterator?
+* TODO - something about recursive calls

+There are three major ways we can speed up our programs once we have the profiler data.
+First, we can try to call our slowest functions less often.
+Second, we can refactor our functions to execute faster, but leave the general functionality the same.
+And lastly, we can change the programs architecture.
+The third option is the least appealing since it will be nescesitate the most change.

 ## Types of Profilers